In our simple guide to your credit status, we’ll tell you…

 Any skeletons in your closet

 Next, we get into your past credit history.
 This may include applications made in the past five years, overdue accounts, court judgements and court writs, directorship details, proprietorship details, plus any information on bankruptcy, debt agreement and personal insolvency.
-Even if you've had problems with defaults that you managed to fix up – for example, a car loan you had trouble paying – the record stays on your credit report for four to seven years, depending on the severity of the default or credit infringement.
+Even if you've had problems with defaults that you managed to fix up, for example, a car loan you had trouble paying for.
+The record stays on your credit report for four to seven years, depending on the severity of the default or credit infringement.

 In addition, your report may contain commercial credit information if applicable, including applications for commercial credit and details of overdue commercial credit accounts.